ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 >     a random number from 10 to 99
 >     a random time from 2:31 PM to 2:57 PM
+>     a random time period from 6 minutes to 1 hour 25 minutes
 >
 > If we make a new kind of value:
 >